Excitation spectra of quantum matter without quasiparticles I: Sachdev-Ye-Kitaev models: Kitaev-Suh resonance theory

 In this section, we will review the renormalization and resonance formalism developed in \cite{kitaev2017,Gu:2019jub,Guo:2020aog}, and extend it to nonlinear order.
 The theory provides a framework for understanding the corrections due to physics at higher energy scales in SYK-type models.

 To linear order, the corrected Green's function in (\ref{Gstar}) $G(\tau)=-\langle\textrm{T}_{\tau}f(\tau)f^{\dagger}(0)\rangle$ can be written as

 Here recall that $G^c(\tau)$ is the conformal Green's function, $\beta$ is inverse temperature and $J$ denotes some UV energy scale, which is usually taken to be the SYK coupling. $\mathcal{F}_h$ is some universal scaling functions that will be computed later in (\ref{eq:calFh}).
 The sum runs over a set of discrete numbers $\{h_i\}$ that will be determined in Section \ref{subsec:linearorder}.
-Although the resonance formalism is a direct consequence of Schwinger-Dyson equations, the structure of the corrections is consistent with the CFT interpretation of SYK-type model \footnote{In $t$-$J$ model, the SYK-like model is obtained through a combined large $z$ and large $M$ limit.
-Although the saddle point Schwinger-Dyson equations are the same, the structure of fluctuation is different, so the operator spectrum seen in the Green's function correction differs from the ones seen in four-point functions.}.
+Although the resonance formalism is a direct consequence of Schwinger-Dyson equations, the structure of the corrections is consistent with the CFT interpretation of SYK-type model.
 The numbers $\{h_i\}$ can be interpreted as the scaling dimensions of primary operators $\{O_h\}$ in the SYK CFT that appears in the OPE of $f(\tau)f^\dagger(0)$.
 The dimensionless coefficients $\alpha_h$ parameterize the deformation away from the SYK CFT, as in (\ref{SCFT}).

 The exact values of $\alpha_h$'s require solving the full Schwinger-Dyson equations in the UV, and they are usually extracted from numerics.

 In SYK-type models, operators $O_{0}^{\textrm{S}}$ (there may be several) of scaling dimension $h_{0}^{\textrm{S}}=1$ and $O_{0}^{\textrm{A}}$ of scaling dimension $h_{0}^{\textrm{A}}=2$ are special: they are the conserved charges of $U(1)$ and time-reparameterization symmetry respectively.
 These symmetries are emergent and spontaneously broken in the IR, but also explicitly broken by the deformation $\delta S$ which lives in the UV.
 Therefore $\delta S$ provides the effective action for the these pseudo-Nambu-Goldstone modes.
 For the time-reparameterization symmetry, this is the well-known Schwarzian action.